How to Use Emotions to Make Rational Decisions

 Posted in Emotional Intelligence, Insights, Motivational, News

 One of our biggest challenges, without a doubt, is using our emotions to make rational decisions.
 Once we recognize that emotions guide all we do, life gets easier.
+You can learn more about this in my book, The Power of Emotion.
+Life is all about choices, and making the best rational decisions comes with those choices.

 The Influence of Our Emotions on Decision Making